jonarmstrong-github/CF-CODE102-READING-NOTES/README.md

-# CODE FELLOWS
+# CODE FELLOWS - SOFTWARE DEVELOPMENT PROGRAM

-## CODE 102 COMPLETE READING-NOTES

-Welcome to the repository where I store my digital class notes.
+Welcome to the repository where I store my digital class notes for Code Fellows.
 Below you will find navigation organized by day and class.
-Along with my notes I have attempted to keep track of the adgenda outlined by Code Fellows and vocabulay they have recommended.
-You will also find links that I have found useful and problems I have enountered.
+Along with my notes personal I have attempted to keep track of the adgenda outlined by Code Fellows and vocabulay they have recommended.
+You will also find useful links that have been provided to me and others that I have found useful.
+Sometimes I will journal about problems I have enountered and hopefully resolutions.

 #### Regards,
 #### Jon

+## CODE 102 COMPLETE READING-NOTES

 >## DAY 01
 >> ### [CLASS 00](CODE102-DAY01-CLASS00-READING-NOTES.md) - Professional Competency Self-Assessment